visusolis/visusolis.github.io/content/w/adayout.md

 tags: ['travel', 'vietnam']
 ---

 I woke up today with the sun blaring through the thick white shades of my room.
 My room is oriented east, I realized then.
 It is pretty rare for the sun to be out so vividly in the morning, for the mountains get shrouded in clouds so easily and rain becomes a constant.
 Though this morning, the sun woke me up.
 It woke me up despite my facemask, as it was not fully centered around my eyes after a night of tossing and turning.
 It’s okay.
 Its job is mainly helping me fall asleep first with the way it pushes on my skull, soothing me so much.
-I often wonder if there’s something deeper there, and I'm left wonderinf if there are ways to have more frequent head stimulation throughout the day...
+I often wonder if there’s something deeper there, and I'm left wondering if there are ways to have more frequent head stimulation throughout the day...

 The sun takes me out of my daydream, and I definitely feel like waking up.
 I step outside my room towards the gigantic balcony I have the chance of having this month.
 It is just about 7 a.m., and it is a cooler temperature than those I usually enjoy in Vietnam, and I don’t mind it one tiny bit.